snap_stats

 priority

-Specify the system priority level of the process.
+Specify the system priority level.

 interval